LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 Medical Content Advisor · March 24, 2026

-Fatigue, brain fog, and sleep disruption in perimenopause may trace back to a single molecule—NAD+.
-Here's what the science says and what you can do about it.
+Fatigue, brain fog, and sleep disruption in perimenopause may partly trace back to declining NAD+ levels.
+Here is what the science says and what you can do about it.

 You eat well.
-You sleep (or try to).
+You sleep, or try to.
 You exercise.
-And yet — somewhere in your early-to-mid forties, an inexplicable tiredness settles in.
+And yet somewhere in your early-to-mid forties, an inexplicable tiredness settles in.
 Not the kind you can shake with coffee.
-A bone-deep depletion that sits underneath everything: your focus, your patience, your motivation, your body's ability to bounce back.
+A bone-deep depletion that sits underneath everything: your focus, your patience, your motivation, and your body's ability to bounce back.

 You've probably been told it's stress.
 Or hormones.
 Or "just aging."

-But emerging science is pointing to something more precise — and more actionable.
-A molecule called NAD+ may sit at the center of why so many women in midlife feel energetically depleted, and why restoring it is becoming one of the most talked-about strategies in longevity medicine.
+But emerging science is pointing to something more precise and more actionable.
+A molecule called NAD+ may sit at the center of why so many women in midlife feel energetically depleted, and why restoring it is becoming one of the more discussed strategies in longevity medicine.

 NAD+ stands for nicotinamide adenine dinucleotide.
-It doesn't exactly roll off the tongue, but its job description is remarkable: this coenzyme is involved in over 500 enzymatic reactions in the body.
-It powers the mitochondria — your cells' energy generators.
+It does not exactly roll off the tongue, but its job description is remarkable: this coenzyme is involved in over 500 enzymatic reactions in the body.
+It powers the mitochondria, your cells' energy generators.
 It activates sirtuins, the proteins linked to DNA repair and cellular longevity.
 It regulates your circadian rhythm, inflammation response, and metabolic efficiency.

 In short, NAD+ is the molecular infrastructure of how you feel every day.

-And here's the uncomfortable truth: you're making less of it with every passing year.
+And here is the uncomfortable truth: you are making less of it with every passing year.

-NAD+ concentrations in human tissues may be 10–80% lower in midlife and older adults compared to young adults, depending on the tissue measured [1].
-In human skin samples, average NAD+ concentration appears to decline at least 50% over the course of adult aging — and several-fold lower in adults than in newborns [2].
+NAD+ concentrations in human tissues may be 10-80% lower in midlife and older adults compared with young adults, depending on the tissue measured [1].
+In human skin samples, average NAD+ concentration appears to decline at least 50% over the course of adult aging, and can be several-fold lower in adults than in newborns [2].

 That is not a minor fluctuation.
-That's your cellular energy machinery running on fumes.
+It suggests your cellular energy machinery may be running with less reserve.

-This decline accelerates for a specific reason: as we age, more enzymes that consume NAD+ (like CD38, activated by chronic low-grade inflammation) become more active, while the enzymes that synthesize NAD+ slow down [1].
+This decline accelerates for a specific reason: as we age, more enzymes that consume NAD+, like CD38, become more active, while the enzymes that synthesize NAD+ slow down [1].
 The result is a compound deficit that affects almost every tissue in the body.

-For women navigating perimenopause, there's an additional layer.
-Declining estrogen — the hormonal hallmark of this transition — directly affects mitochondrial function [3].
-Research published in npj Metabolic Health and Disease in 2025 confirms that declining NAD+ levels are "associated with general aging and chronic disorders, including cognitive decline, sarcopenia, and metabolic diseases," with mitochondrial dysfunction as the central mechanism [3].
+For women navigating perimenopause, there is an additional layer.
+Declining estrogen, the hormonal hallmark of this transition, directly affects mitochondrial function [3].
+Research published in npj Metabolic Health and Disease in 2025 confirms that declining NAD+ levels are associated with aging and chronic disorders, including cognitive decline, sarcopenia, and metabolic diseases, with mitochondrial dysfunction as a central mechanism [3].

-Brain Fog Isn't in Your Head — It's in Your Cells
+Brain Fog Is Not Just in Your Head, It Is in Your Cells

 The mental fog that descends in midlife is one of the most commonly reported (and least clinically addressed) symptoms women experience.
 You lose words mid-sentence.
 You walk into a room and forget why.
 You reread the same paragraph four times.

-This isn't imagined, and it isn't just hormonal.
+This is not imagined, and it is not just hormonal.

-Research published in Biomolecules (2024) found that "reduced NAD+ levels are associated with alterations in mitochondrial function and an increase in the production of reactive oxygen species, accompanied by a decline in oxidative metabolism" — changes that directly impair neuronal energy production and cognitive performance [4].
+Research published in Biomolecules (2024) found that reduced NAD+ levels are associated with alterations in mitochondrial function and an increase in reactive oxygen species, accompanied by a decline in oxidative metabolism, changes that can impair neuronal energy production and cognitive performance [4].

 "NAD+ depletion, a hallmark of brain aging, further contributes to energetic failure; restoring NAD+ ameliorates pathology and improves cognition in several preclinical models."